flrnbc/Multithreaded-Neural-Network/dev-README.md

   is: we need to keep the results of both the affine linear transformation and after applying the (vectorized) activation function.

+# Matrix class?
+  It would have been better to implement a Matrix class which deals with transpose, evaluating etc.
+  But this would have required another refactoring and is therefore postponed.

 # 'Global TODOs'
   + Where to use move semantics or passing by reference?